When you purchase a new packaging machine, are you buying it for the next year? Or how about the next five years?

 - Utility costs are the cost incurred by using gas, electricity, compressed air, or water.

-- Direct labor are the wages of machine operators and other employees that work the packaging line, loading and unloading products.
+- Direct labor refers to the wages of machine operators and other employees that work the packaging line, loading and unloading products.

 - Initial training costs are incurred training employees on the workings of the machine.